 Integrating Existing Networks: Using multiple, distributed edge-connected gateways between legacy tactical networks, information can move through different pathways among platforms.
 Resilience is created by eliminating high-value single points of failure in the system.
 Learn about Lockheed Martin Project Hydra.

-Embracing 21st Century Warfare Technologies: We are accelerating R&D and engagement with industry and academia to bring new applications of advanced technology to support our customers’ JADO vision.
-This approach will securely connect our customers’ enduring assets with 21st Century Warfare technologies and new, advanced platforms.
+Embracing 21st Century Security Technologies: We are accelerating R&D and engagement with industry and academia to bring new applications of advanced technology to support our customers’ JADO vision.
+This approach will securely connect our customers’ enduring assets with 21st Century Security technologies and new, advanced platforms.

 Collaborating with Academia and Industry